shuhei/shuhei.github.com/source/_posts/2019-10-06-interpreter-and-compiler-in-rust.markdown

 ## How I started

 I had bought _Writing an Interpreter in Go_ more in 2017, but it had been sleeping in my bookshelf ([Tsundoku](https://en.wikipedia.org/wiki/Tsundoku)).
 Recently, I wanted to relearn a little Go for work.
 I took the book from my bookshelf and started following the book—typing the code in Go.
-I did two chapters, and new Go syntax stopped appearing.
+I did two chapters, and new Go syntaxes stopped appearing.
 I achieved my initial purpose—relearning Go—earlier than I thought because the book used a limited set of Go's language features.
 Then Rust came to my mind.

-Before starting this project, I had written two simple command line tools with Rust ([colortty](https://github.com/shuhei/colortty) and [ynan26](https://github.com/shuhei/ynan26)), but they were too small to learn different aspects of Rust.
+Before starting this project, I had written two simple command-line tools with Rust ([colortty](https://github.com/shuhei/colortty) and [ynan26](https://github.com/shuhei/ynan26)), but they were too small to learn different aspects of Rust.
 I wanted to learn more by implementing something not trivial.

 ## Good things about Rust